greumai/Getting-and-Cleaning-Data/CodeBook.md

 ####Step 4

-The fourth step labels the data set with the descriptive variable names that are provided by the `features.txt`.
+The fourth step labels the data set with the descriptive variable names that are provided by the `features.txt` file.

 ####Step 5